43081j/eslint-plugin-wc/docs/rules/no-constructor-params.md

 # Disallows constructor parameters in custom elements (no-constructor-params)

-Ensures that custom element constructors have no parameters as they are never constructed directly but are rather constructed automatically when appended to the DOM (or via `createElement` etc).
+Ensures that custom element constructors have no parameters as they are typically not constructed directly but are instead constructed by DOM APIs like document.createElement, or by the HTML Parser.
+When constructed this way, no arguments are passed to the constructor.

 ## Rule Details